why Banco Santander S.A. [SAN] is a Good Choice for Investors After New Price Target of $3.91

 Banco Santander S.A.
-[NYSE: SAN] price surged by 1.71 percent to reach at $0.05.
+[NYSE: SAN] surged by $0.12 during the normal trading session on Wednesday and reaching a high of $3.13 during the day while it closed the day at $3.12.
 The company report on December 22, 2022 that Bruce Jackson Is Named Head of the Santander US Auto Business and CEO of Santander Consumer.

 Sponsored